TrellixVulnTeam/swahilipython_SCMU/Doc/library/pickle.rst

   can be very important for mutable objects.

-* :mod:`marshal` cannot be used to serialize user-defined classes and their instances.  :mod:`pickle` can save and restore class instances transparently, however the class definition must be importable and live in the same module as when the object was stored.
+* :mod:`marshal` cannot be used to serialize user-defined classes and their instances.  :mod:`pickle` can save and restore kundi instances transparently, however the kundi definition must be importable and live in the same module as when the object was stored.

 * The :mod:`marshal` serialization format is not guaranteed to be portable